wyattscarpenter/gyatt/readme.md

 Get gyatt by either doing a git clone of it or downloading it from https://github.com/wyattscarpenter/gyatt/archive/refs/heads/master.zip

 Once you have gyatt on your system, in whatever location you want it to live, you can run `git config --global include.path /path/to/folder/gyatt.gitconfig` to enable it globally, where /path/to/folder/gyatt.gitconfig should probably be the absolute, fully-qualified path of the gyatt.gitconfig (because otherwise it will be considered as a relative path relative to the global .gitconfig file that includes the line, which is probably wrong).
+You should also add the gyatt folder to PATH.

-For example, my commands were `git config --global include.path ` and (on WSL) `git config --global include.path /mnt/c/Users/wyatt/files/gits/wyattscarpenter/gyatt/gyatt.gitconfig`
+For example, my commands were `git config --global include.path C:\Users\wyatt\files\gits\wyattscarpenter\gyatt\gyatt.gitconfig` and (on WSL) `git config --global include.path /mnt/c/Users/wyatt/files/gits/wyattscarpenter/gyatt/gyatt.gitconfig`.
+On regular linux it's probably something like `git config --global include.path /home/you/bin/gyatt` or something.
+(I also don't remember if git config does tilde-expansion.)

 You can then test if gyatt is successfully included by running `git s`, which will then print out the message of git status.